Check if you’re eligible

 We use this assessment to allow you to demonstrate the values needed to be an effective trainee probation officer.
 Your results will determine whether you progress to the next stage of the recruitment process.

-Overall, the assessment takes around 15-20 minutes to complete, but everyone is different and there is no time limit, so please complete it at your own pace.
+On average, if completed in one sitting, the assessment takes around 30 minutes to complete, but everyone is different and there is no time limit so please complete it at your own pace.

 The assessment contains a variety of questions styles using different formats.
 Before you complete the assessment, we recommend you familiarise yourself with the format of the question styles by completing the practice questions.